The geometry of 2-calibrated manifolds: The local approximately holomorphic theory

 Then $|\nabla^rT_k(y)|_{g_k}\leq Q_r(d_k(x,y))O(k^{-1/2})$, where the polynomial $Q_r$ depends only on $P_1,\dots,P_r$.
-Conversely, from bounds using the global metric elements $g_k,d_k,\nabla$ we obtain similar bounds for the local Euclidean elements. \end{lemma} \begin{proof} A simple calculation based on points 1 and 2 and in the Darboux condition in definition \ref{def:dcharts}.
+Conversely, from bounds using the global metric elements $g_k,d_k,\nabla$ we obtain similar bounds for the local Euclidean elements. \end{lemma} \begin{proof} This is a simple calculation based on items (1) and (2), and in the Darboux condition in definition \ref{def:dcharts}.
 Also notice that the presence of the connection form and its derivatives is absorbed by the polynomial, since $|A|\leq O(|(z_k,s_k)|)$ and its derivatives are of order $O(1)$. \end{proof}

-Lemma \ref{lem:localcheck1} admits different modifications.
-It holds in a similar fashion for bounds of order $O(1)$ instead of order $O(k^{-1/2})$ and also for sections $T_k$ of $F$ (with $F_{k,x}$ locally trivialized by $\zeta_{k,x,j}$).
+\begin{remark} Lemma \ref{lem:localcheck1} admits different modifications.
+It holds in a similar fashion for bounds of order $O(1)$ instead of order $O(k^{-1/2})$; also for sections $T_k$ of $F$ instead of $F\otimes L^{\otimes k}$ (with $F_{k,x}$ locally trivialized by $\zeta_{k,x,j}$); it is also possible to consider the inequalities in the ball of (uniform) radius $\rho>0$, rather than $\rho k^{1/2}$.
+There is also a version for symplectic manifolds. \end{remark}